Teacher Manual for ISP Tutor: FAQs

 Q2.
 Who is the ISP Tutor for?

-The tutor is suitable for middle school students (Grades 6-8) of varying degrees of prior experience and knowledge.
+The tutor is suitable for middle school students (Grades 6-8) with varying degrees of prior experience and knowledge.
 However, there are some activities appropriate for younger (elementary) and older (high school) students.

 Q3.
 How is the ISP Tutor adaptive?